databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive.md

    - Given the retrieved information and the original user query, is the LLM generating the most accurate, coherent, and helpful response possible?
       - Issues here can manifest as hallucinations, inconsistent output, or failure to directly address the user query.

-RAG apps have two components that can be iterated on to address quality challenges: data pipeline and the chain.
-It's tempting to assume a clean division between retrieval issues (simply update the data pipeline) and generation issues (update the RAG Agent).
+RAG apps have two components that can be iterated on to address quality challenges: data pipeline and the agent.
+It's tempting to assume a clean division between retrieval issues (simply update the data pipeline) and generation issues (update the RAG agent).
 However, the reality is more nuanced.
-Retrieval quality can be influenced by *both* the data pipeline (e.g., parsing/chunking strategy, metadata strategy, embedding model) and the RAG Agent (e.g., user query transformation, number of chunks retrieved, re-ranking).
+Retrieval quality can be influenced by *both* the data pipeline (e.g., parsing/chunking strategy, metadata strategy, embedding model) and the RAG agent (e.g., user query transformation, number of chunks retrieved, re-ranking).
 Similarly, generation quality will invariably be impacted by poor retrieval (e.g., irrelevant or missing information affecting model output).

 This overlap underscores the need for a holistic approach to RAG quality improvement.
-By understanding which components to change across both the data pipeline and RAG Agent, and how these changes affect the overall solution, you can make targeted updates to improve RAG output quality.
+By understanding which components to change across both the data pipeline and RAG agent, and how these changes affect the overall solution, you can make targeted updates to improve RAG output quality.

 [**Data pipeline**](/nbs/3-deep-dive-data-pipeline)